LF387/UoM_MapReduce-vs-Spark/README.md

 # UoM_MapReduce-vs-Spark

-Hadoop is used for storing and processing a huge amount of data, for storing it uses HDFS (Hadoop Distributed File System) and for processing its uses MapReduce.
-For analysing hive can be used which uses hiveQL statement which runs over MapReduce framework to analyse the data.
-And also, analysis can be done by using spark which uses Spark-SQL and runs over spark framework.
-Query execution time comparison is analysed for the delayed flight dataset freely available on Kaggle.
+Hadoop is a widely used tool for managing large amounts of data, where it utilizes the HDFS for storing data and MapReduce for processing it.
+For data analysis, there are multiple options available such as Hive, which uses HiveQL statements that run on the MapReduce framework, and Spark, which utilizes Spark-SQL and runs on the Spark framework.
+To compare query execution times, one can use freely available datasets like the Delayed Flight dataset on Kaggle.